charlesthiebaut/charlesthiebaut.github.io/_posts/2017-12-12-ADA_Project.markdown

 In the second graph, the energy measured :

 - For oil, coal, industrial waste and gas is in Tera joules.
-- For wood, hydro and renewable energy, it is in MW / h.
+- For hydraulic and renewable energy, it is in MW / h.
+- For wood, it's in M^3
 - For nuclear energy in% (percentage).

 Since there are big differences between the different energies, it was necessary to choose units to have the best visualization for each one of them.